markwest1972/smart-security-camera/README.md

 More information can be found here : https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/.

-This is a work in progress - more information coming soon!
+This is a work in progress - more information (with new blog posts) coming soon!

 ## Contents